open-xchange/appsuite-middleware/documentation/command_line_tools/filestore/registerfilestore.md

 **--responsetimeout**
 : The optional response timeout in seconds when reading data from server (default: 0s; infinite).

+**--if-nonexistent**
+: If set returns the id of one an existing filestore instead of throwing an error.

 # EXAMPLES

 **registerfilestore -A masteradmin -P secret -t file:/var/lib/open-xchange/filestore -x 1000 -s 5000**